Virohan Allied & Healthcare Programs

 Increases accuracy: Mastering these units and practising similar questions makes scoring easier.

-Gain confidence: Strong command over the chapters means you can answer questions easily and keeps you calm and reduces exam stress.
+Gain confidence: Strong command over the chapters means you can answer questions easily, keep you calm, and reduces exam stress.

-An analysis of the last five years of NEET papers has shown that the following units have been consistently asked every year.
-Together they contribute over 60% of the total Biology marks.
+Not all students are able to complete the full syllabus, but with smart preparation and focus on high-weightage units, you can still aim for a top score.
+Check out these smart strategies to score 600+ in NEET.
+An analysis of the last five years of NEET 2026 papers has shown that the following units have been consistently asked every year.
+Together, they contribute over 60% of the total Biology marks.

 Structural Organisation in Animals